ajinhuang/NLP_D2GPo_implementation/README.md

 This is a course project.

 #major changes after the milestone:
-added a new function of distribution fixed a mistake when super the class of LegacyCriterion changed some fairseq modules added notebooks which generated graphs. added proof of experiments paper uploaded
+added a new function of distribution.

+fixed a mistake when super the class of LegacyCriterion.

+changed some fairseq modules.

+added notebooks which generated graphs.

+added proof of experiments.

+paper uploaded.

 The artical, introducing D2GPo, wrote by [Li et al]. , can be found here: https://openreview.net/pdf?id=S1efxTVYDr.